-Here’s your chance to fulfill another childhood dream!
+Here’s your chance to fulfil another childhood dream!
 Entertainers are a big part of events, and singing and dancing acts never get old.
 Most singers can take song requests that suit the event, while dancers can help get a party started when guests are too shy to dive into the dance floor.
-If you’re feeling nostalgic, you can perform at themed events that remind you of the good old times.
+If you’re feeling pretty nostalgic, choose to perform at themed events that can remind you of the good old times.

 Want more opportunities in the entertainment industry?
 Prepare your cape and top hat and train to become a magician.
-Don’t worry if you’re starting from scratch because there are a lot of online tutorials and event classes that can help you become the best magician in the neighborhood.
+Don’t worry if you’re starting from scratch because there are a lot of online tutorials and classes that can help you hone your talent.